vinhvn/vinhvn/README.md

 I worked on this project to build and design a web game amongst a small team, refamiliarizing myself with React and TypeScript.
 I designed the entire frontend UI / UX for this project in Figma and led the front-facing client development.
 In the process, I was able to try a different system design for a React app and teach TypeScript to my team.

+### ...and much more!

+Take a look through my GitHub for older projects!

 ## Contact Me

 You can reach me on...